heylucasterra/heylucasterra.github.io/src/posts/Nubank/product-dashboards.md

 subtitle: ''
 designteam: Guilherme Neumann, Mateus Peixoto, Lucas Neumann
 topics: product design, user research
-featuredImage: './gatsby-astronaut.png'
 published: false
 impact: small
-role: 'Product design and user research'
+role: 'I have led the design for the credit card experience and contributed to the design of Nubank's savings account.'
-color: 'red'
+color: 'purple'
 ---

 ![Hero shot of Conta and Credit in action]()